Home to the plants of the Sonoran, Chihuahuan and Mojave Deserts

 Threatened/Endangered Information:Atriplex canescens var. gigantea or Giant Four-wing Saltbush, is a rare variety of a common species.
 It is listed in the Center for Plant Conservation National Collection of Endangered Plants.

-Genus Information: In North America there are over 50 species for Atriplex.
-Worldwide, The Plant List includes 258 accepted species names and a further 350 of infraspecific rank for the genus.
+Genus Information: In North America there are over 110 species and 124 accepted taxa overall for Atriplex.
+Worldwide, The Plant List includes 258 accepted species names and a further 350 scientific names of infraspecific rank for the genus.

 There are 6 varieties in Atriplex canescens: